 Repair Considerations

 It is possible to repair many damaged pool valves by swapping out the internal components within the body of the diverter valve.
-There are some instances, however, when the valve itself may break or become damaged.
+However, in some instances, the valve itself may break or become damaged.
 In that case, you will have to install a whole new valve.

 It is not unusual for several control valves to be connected, and it may be necessary to replace more than one when replacing the broken one.
 However, finding a single valve or a valve isolated from the others is possible and simplifies the replacement process.